ricardo-719/motivateme-website/README.md

 - [File] app.py

   This is the main python file.
-It controls all the features of the site and support the management of the database as well as the rederization of the pages.
+It controls all the features of the site and support the management of the database as well as the rendering of the pages.
 This is the heart of the project.
-The design of this file was deeply influenced by the Finance pset exercise, and *some of its line of code were borrowed from that problem*.
+The design of this file was deeply influenced by the Finance pset exercise, and *some of its lines of code were borrowed from that problem*.
 However, most of the code was created anew the for the purpose of this project.

 - [File] helpers.py